jkSwapnil/cs7641-assignment-1/README.md

 - matplotlib==3.7.3
 - tqdm==4.66.1

-After cloning the repo, these packages can be installed using the following command
+After cloning the repo, these packages can be installed using the following command (Assuming the current working directory is the cloned repo).
 ```bash
 pip install -r requirements.txt
 ```